 A growing literature has tried to measure the funding advantages of implicitly protected firms (for example, see Garbade 2014).
 Perhaps the most salient evidence of TBTF lies with Fannie Mae and Freddie Mac, the two firms that were most broadly viewed as implicitly supported by a government backstop before the 2007-08 crisis.
 For decades, markets have been willing to lend more cheaply to these institutions than to competitors that do not benefit from government support, arguably leading to greater risk-taking in mortgage markets (Our Perspective: Housing Finance Policy).
 Economist Wayne Passmore at the Federal Reserve Board of Governors estimated that the value of that subsidy was between $122 billion and $182 billion before the crisis (Passmore 2005).
 Suspicions of government support were proven correct when the firms were taken into government conservatorship during the financial crisis.

 The Richmond Fed's view is that the moral hazard from the TBTF problem is pervasive in our financial system.
 The U.S. government's history of market interventions — from the bailout of Continental Illinois National Bank and Trust Company in 1984 to the public concerns raised during the Long-Term Capital Management crisis in 1998 — shaped market participants' expectations of official support leading up to the events of 2007-08 (Haltom and Lacker 2014).
 According to Richmond Fed researchers, the proportion of total U.S. financial firms' private liabilities covered by the federal financial safety net has increased by one-third since our first estimate in 1999.
-The safety net — what Richmond Fed researchers termed the "Bailout Barometer"— covered 61 percent of financial sector liabilities as of 2013.
-More than 40 percent of that support is implicit and ambiguous (Marshall, Pellerin, and Walter 2015).
+The safety net — what Richmond Fed researchers termed the "Bailout Barometer"— covered 61 percent of financial sector liabilities as of 2014.
+More than 40 percent of that support is implicit and ambiguous (Marshall, Pellerin, and Walter 2016).

 Why Does this Problem Exist?